Maboroshy/midi-scripter/README.md

 1. Paste the [script template](examples/script_template.py) into your Python IDE or a plain text editor.
 Using an IDE is recommended.
 2. Run the template script directly from the IDE or by `python your_script.py`.
 This will open the GUI (as shown in the screenshot below), providing information about available ports and incoming input.
 3. Ensure that the “Show Unused Ports” button located under the port list is activated.
 Enable the checkboxes for any available ports to activate them, monitor the log for incoming messages.
 4. Click on the port names and messages in the log to copy their declarations to the clipboard.
-Paste the declarations into your script.
+You can paste the declarations into your script.
 5. Adjust the template function to achieve desired functionality.
 Use `log('messages')` for debugging purposes.
 6. Restart the script from the GUI to see how it performs.
-7. Develop more complex scripts by utilizing additional inputs, outputs, and functions (callables).
+7. Develop more complex scripts by utilizing additional inputs, outputs and functions (callables).
 Subscribe callables to input messages using the `@input_port.subscribe` decorator.

 ![Screenshot](https://github.com/Maboroshy/midi-scripter/blob/master/docs/screenshot.png?raw=true)